The Bankrate promise

 To calculate the equity in your home, follow these steps:

-- Get your home’s estimated current market value.
+- Find your home’s estimated current market value.
 What you paid for your home a few years ago or even last year might not be its value today.
-You can use online home price estimator tools, but consider talking to a local real estate agent or licensed appraiser to get a more accurate measurement of your home’s market value.
+If you’re just exploring home equity options, you can use an online home price estimator to get an idea of its worth.
+The most accurate assessment would be from a licensed appraiser.

 How to increase the equity in your home